Chien Yao

-Chien Yao (Chinese: 姚謙; born June 21, 1961, in Taiwan) is a Taiwanese lyricist and author, known for supporting and beginning the careers of many artists.
+Chien Yao (姚謙 (Yáo Qiān); born June 21, 1961) is a Taiwanese lyricist and author, known for supporting and beginning the careers of many artists.
 Yao is known to write about female sentiments.
 He has supported the careers of many A-list singers.
 Yao had served in Dian Jiang Records and Sony Music Taiwan, and had been the GM of EMI Records Taiwan, Virgin Records Taiwan, and Music Nation Group Taiwan.
 Yao is currently retired from executive positions and serves as an exclusive writer for Warner Chappell Music, Hong Kong Limited Taiwan Branch.

 Early life

 Yao grew up in a veteran family from Tainan.
 From a very young age, his love for arts has developed and he was very active in participating in all kinds of arts contest.
 Although he never received any recognition then, the contests allowed him to reinforce his passion for arts and develop his own perspective.
 With Industrial Design as his major, Yao studied in Tainan Kunshan College (now Kunshan Technology University), he started his career being a car salesman in Honda.
 Yao suffered from health problems and had to quit his job.
 Yao decided that he should engage in something that he is passionate about.
 When the Taiwanese pop music industry was booming in the early 1980s, Yao quickly found himself a marketing job in the industry.